About Me and this Site

 Me: South of Finland.

-I have two cats, brother and sister from the same litter, that I adopted from the street at 6 weeks of age.
-Their names are Miuks and Murakas.
+Miuks and Murakas are my two cats.
+They are sister and brother from the same litter; I adopted them from the street at 6 weeks of age.

 Professional and Academic Life